oracle-livelabs/developer/sqlcl-mcp-server-intro/6-build-a-html-dashboard.md

    ![11-troubleshooting-replace-markers](./images/lab-6/11-troubleshooting-replace-markers.png " ")

-4. If you are able to, review your project files before continuing on.
+4. If you are able, review your project files before proceeding.
 Does everything look correct?

 ## Task 3: Review the HTML dashboard